SophieTiger/chalk-talk/README.md

 By focusing on these key aspects of the user experience, Chalk Talk aims to provide a platform that is not only functional but also enjoyable to use, encouraging users to stay active, engaged, and motivated in their fitness journey.

 # Design
+## Logo and Branding
+The logo of Chalk Talk, containing barbells and weight plates and chalky stamp with the Chalk Talk text provides a strong visual identity for the brand.

 # Project Planning
 ## Strategy plane